Polanco’s 10th-inning double lifts Twins past Indians, 5-4

 Minnesota starter Griffin Jax gave up seven hits and four runs — two earned — in six innings.
 The Twins committed four errors behind him.

-His last hitter, Austin Hedges, had an RBI double to give Cleveland a 4-3lead, but Andrés Giménez was thrown out at the plate.
+His last hitter, Austin Hedges, had an RBI double to give Cleveland a 4-3 lead, but Andrés Giménez was thrown out at the plate.

 Jeffers homered in Minnesota’s half of the sixth.